opensvc/docs.opensvc.com/source/agent.keywords.19.rst

 :kw:`cluster.nodes`
 -------------------

-Janitored by the join and leave om node daemon actions.
+Janitored by the join and leave om daemon actions.

 :kw:`cluster.name`
 ------------------